TarkvinAktus/hello-world/README.md

 ###### So let's try to do something ######

 Try to do **Bold** and *italic* text.
-And test two types of lists
+And test two types of lists\n
 * Item 1
 * Item 2
   * Item 2.a